Dharani-puppala/Advanced-Sentiment-Analysis/README.md

 9. **Apply Bucketing**

    -Apply the bucketing function on the sentiment scores.

 10. **Save to CSV File**

    -Save the results into a CSV file.

+## Conclusion

+This project enables automated sentiment analysis on large text datasets by integrating Python with SQL, and it categorizes sentiments into predefined buckets for better understanding of the data.
+The output is saved in a CSV format for further use or reporting.